tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/hacks/overview/index.md

 - easy modification of optimizers using the `tf.keras.optimizers` bank of solvers
 - exporting and re-importing a model for later use or transfer learning

-Here we will discuss a few of these options and how to execute these 'hacks'
+Here we will discuss a few of these options and how to execute these 'hacks'.
+Please contribute more if you discover any!